SayedRizwan/Health-Assistant/README.md

   </tr>
 </table>

-User can select their Gender, Height, Weight and Age
+User can select their Gender, Height, Weight, and Age

 Upon clicking, the CALCULATE button at the bottom of the screen the page navigates to a new screen where